9 Tips for Working As A Nurse While Pregnant

 Many facilities are able to offer modified duty for pregnant nurses who can’t be on their feet all day.

-As a pregnant nurse it may be necessary to have a modified work assignment.
-Especially for nurses who work in rigorous units such as the emergency department.
-The physical demands of pregnancy might be too much for pregnant nurses already struggling with fatigue, nausea or having to carry so much extra weight.
+As a pregnant nurse, it may be necessary to have a modified work assignment, especially for those who work in rigorous units such as the emergency department.
+The physical demands of pregnancy might be too much for those already struggling with fatigue, nausea, or having to carry so much extra weight.

-Talk to your manager to see if there are alternative assignments you can have such as working at the monitor, organizing paperwork or auditing patient charts.
-If these options are not available consider the possibility of working shorter shifts or working two days a week instead of three.
+Talk to your manager to see if there are alternative assignments you can have, such as working at the monitor, organizing paperwork, or auditing patient charts.
+If these options are not available, consider the possibility of working shorter shifts or working two days a week instead of three.

 Remember, always ask for help if you need it!

 It is important to keep open communication with administration about when you intend to go on maternity leave.
-As a pregnant nurse, you cannot predict the future.
+Although with pregnancy, you can’t predict the future, and babies tend to come when they are ready.
+Things happen and you may have to leave early anyway, but keeping communication open istypically not a bad idea.

 When I was pregnant with my daughter, I had every intention of working up until my 38th week.
-But when I had my appointment at 31 weeks my doctor thought it was best that I didn’t work on my feet for more 6 hours a day.
-While 6 hours seems like a lot in most professions, it’s not much for a hospital nurse.
+But when I had my appointment at 31 weeks, my doctor thought it was best that I didn’t work on my feet for more than six hours a day.
+While six hours may seem like a lot for most professions, it’s not much for a hospital nurse.
 Sometimes we are on our feet for 10-12 hours a shift!

-Yet, I still didn’t want to go off work because for some reason I felt like I was taking advantage of the system.
-I thought I had the grit to work all the way through.
-So, I waited for two weeks before I finally presented my doctors note to my manager.
+So, I waited for two weeks before I finally presented my doctor’s note to my manager.
 When I finally did, I gave it to him with tears in my eyes because I knew he would have to put me on disability at that time.
 My maternity leave started at that moment.

-It was a good thing in the long run because I suffered a placental abruption and had an emergency c-section 7 weeks before my due date.
+It was a good thing in the long run because I had a placental abruption two weeks later and had an emergency c-section seven weeks before my due date.
 It is wise to listen to your doctor’s advice!

-9. Enjoy your pregnancy
+9. Enjoy Your Pregnancy

 pregnant women's belly